 - Final Word

-Read further to learn how to create a pretty beach sunset or a breathtaking sunrise.
+Read further to learn how to create a pretty beach sunset or implement breathtaking sunrise photography.
 I’ll try to keep it as practical as possible without overwhelming you too much with theory.

 2. Safety Photographing Seascape

+Any type of landscape photography requires safety measures and seascape photography more than any other.
 First of all, check the swell and tides forecast.
 These forecasts affect your safety!
-You don’t want to stand on some rock only to find yourself locked out of the bank because the water level just grew higher.
+You don’t want to stand on some rock only to find yourself locked out of the shore because the water level just grew higher.
 Planning section appears somewhere later in the article.

 - Wet rocks.
 Look out for the wet stones.
 If they are damp and there is no rain, it means that the wave will eventually hit that place again.
 Especially on the rising tide.
 So spend some time and look around to decide where it’s safe to stand.